Question-Answer Sentence Graph for Joint Modeling Answer Selection: Introduction

-In this paper, we propose joint models for AS2 using the information from other questions, similar to the given question, together with their answers.
-We design a graph-based QA model based on the assumption that given $q$ and $t$, there exist other questions, $q_{i}$ and answers $a_{i}$ that are semantically similar to $q$, and $t$, respectively.
-These similar questions and answers can provide evidence to decide the correctness of $t$.
+In this paper, we propose to jointly model questions with their list of candidates for AS2.
+This enables the usage of the information from other questions, similar to the given question, together with their answers.
+For this purpose, we design a graph-based QA model relying on the assumption that, given question $q$ and a corresponding answer $a$, there exist other questions, $q_{i}$ and answers $a_{i}$ semantically similar to $q$, and $a$, respectively.
+These similar questions and answers can provide evidence to decide the correctness of $a$.
 To model the complex interactions among these different sentences, we use Graph Neural Networks (GNN) \cite{Gori-2005,Scarselli-2009} applied to graphs which utilize interaction among question and answer pairs.

-Our main innovation regards graph construction: (i) we proposed to build a different small graph for each target question, such that we improve efficiency, and effectiveness as we use specific relevant questions; (ii) as we target answer selection, which traditionally is modeled as classification of question and answer pairs, $(q,a)$, we associate graph nodes with them.
-We used training data to assign pairs with positive and negative labels. (iii) We form edges between pairs using models that automatically score different types of relations: question-question (QQ), question-answer (QA), and answer-answer (AA), and then we apply thresholds to reduce the number of active edges.
+Our main innovation regards graph construction: (i) we propose to build a different small graph for each target question, such that we improve efficiency, and effectiveness as we use specific relevant questions; (ii) as we target answer selection, which traditionally is modeled as classification of question and answer pairs, $(q,a)$, we associate graph nodes with them.
+We use training data to assign pairs with positive and negative labels. (iii) We form edges between pairs using models that automatically score different types of relations: question-question (QQ), question-answer (QA), and answer-answer (AA), and then we apply thresholds to reduce the number of active edges.

-We tested our models over three datasets, WikiQA, TREC-QA, and WQA, where the latter is an internal dataset built with anonymized customer questions.
+We test our models over three datasets, WikiQA, TREC-QA, and WQA, where the latter is an internal dataset built with de-identified customer questions.
 Our GNN for QA improves the best pointwise model for AS2, i.e., TANDA, over all datasets (up to 7 absolute points on TREC-QA corresponding to 75\% of error reduction in Accuracy).
-It also establishes the new state of the art among joint models, improving ASR by 4 and 2 absolute points on WikiQA and TREC-QA, respectively.
+It also establishes the new SOTA among joint models, improving ASR by 4 and 2 absolute points on WikiQA and TREC-QA, respectively.